Explaining the spread in measurement of PDMS elastic properties: influence of test method and curing protocol: Acknowledgements

 \section{Acknowledgements}

-H.V. acknowledges the support of the Department of Defense (DOD) through the National Defense Science \& Engineering Graduate (NDSEG) Fellowship Program.
+We acknowledge the partial support of our work through Office of Naval Research grant N000142312530, and the support from the National Science Foundation under award number CMMI-1942016..
+H.V. acknowledges the support of the Department of Defense through the National Defense Science \& Engineering Graduate Fellowship Program.
 Funding agencies were not involved in study design; in the collection, analysis and interpretation of data; in the writing of the report; or in the decision to submit the article for publication.